 April/May/beginning of June – Limit catches of 20-30, 3-6lb Coho Salmon are common.
 Very fast action.
-Brown Trout and Steelhead numbers can be very good too and we will often orient some of our gear towards large Chinook (King) Salmon as well when fishing common waters.
+Shallow-water, Brown and Lake Trout numbers can be excellent in April ahead of the arrival of Coho schools.
+We will often orient some of our gear towards large Chinook (King) Salmon as well when fishing overlapping waters.
 Bags and bags of many, tasty Coho Salmon fillets!

-Late June and into July – Variety time – Large Chinook Salmon and acrobatic Steelhead starting to congregate – Coho getting larger and good numbers can still be caught.
-Some Lake Trout.
+Late June and into July – Variety time – Large Chinook Salmon and acrobatic Steelhead usually beginning to congregate – Coho getting larger and good numbers can still be caught.
+Still some Lake Trout.
 Best overall chance to catch all five salmon & trout species in a single trip

-July/August – Prime time for large, reel-screaming Chinook (King) Salmon in the 12lb-20lb+ range.
-Trophy-size fish time.
+July/August – Prime time for large, mature Chinook (King) Salmon in the 12lb-20lb+ range.
+Trophy-size salmon time.
 Single fish fillets worth hundreds of dollars alone in market price of wild King Salmon.
+Steelhead, Lake Trout and Coho Salmon still available.

 Sept/Oct – Transition time.
 The most beautiful time of season to be on the water.
-Offshore opportunities to catch 5-15lb, non-spawning Chinook Salmon can be outstanding.
-Also best time for huge spawning Lake Trout on secret, offshore rock reefs.
-Some Brown Trout.
+Best time for large, spawning Lake Trout on secret, offshore rock-reef structures.
+Brown Trout, Steelhead, and non-spawning Chinook Salmon available.

 In Further Detail: